Passive Linear Continuous-Time Systems: Characterization Through Structure: Maximal matrix-convex invertible cones of Rational Functions

-As it is well known, physically this set of $m\times m$-valued positive real rational functions corresponds to the driving point immittance of a lumped \mbox{$R-L-C$} electrical networks with $~m~$ inputs and $~m~$ outputs.
+As already mentioned, this set of $m\times m$-valued positive real rational functions corresponds to the driving point immittance of a lumped \mbox{$R-L-C$} electrical networks, (along with transformers) with $~m~$ inputs and $~m~$ outputs.
+To be precise, in the non-reciprocal case, gyrators are needed as well.
 0.2cm

 Here is a fundamental structural property of this set.